Tamarindo, Costa Rica

 Book your rental car here and save 10% plus many other great perks.

-A private shuttle is the most comfortable way to get to Tamarindo.
+A private shuttle is the most comfortable way to get around the country.

 Your shuttle driver will be waiting for you when you exit the airport and will take care of everything.